AyserJamshidi/Aion-6.0-Translation/README.md

 Strings Folder | Unknown
 UI Folder | GOOD

-If you want to say thank you then consider donating alcohol cashmoney to **AceJamshidi4th@gmail.com via PayPal** or via PM/NC Guestbook in Aion KR on the Poeta server, Asmodian side, character name is **Boobs** (Cleric).
+If you want to say thank you you can contact me via PM/NC Guestbook in Aion KR on the Poeta server, Asmodian side, character name is **Boobs** (Cleric) or by donating alcohol cashmoney to **AceJamshidi4th@gmail.com via PayPal**.